MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_summary.md

 RxXdfData objects.
 If not None, and the formula includes computations by factor, the by-group summary results will be written out to one or more ‘.xdf’ files.
-If more than one .xdf file is created and a single character string is specified, an integer will be appended to the base byGroupOutFile name for additional file names.
+If more than one .xdf file is created and a single character string is specified, an integer will be appended to the base by_group_out_file name for additional file names.
 The resulting RxXdfData objects will be listed in the categorical component of the output object.

 ##### summary_stats

-a character vector containing one or more of the following values: “Mean”, “StdDev”, “Min”, “Max”, “ValidObs”, “MissingObs”, “Sum”.
+a list of strings containing one or more of the following values: “Mean”, “StdDev”, “Min”, “Max”, “ValidObs”, “MissingObs”, “Sum”.

 ##### by_term

-logical variable.
+bool variable.
 If True, missings will be removed by term (by variable or by interaction expression) before computing summary statistics.
 If False, observations with missings in any term will be removed before computations.